 Adrian was born in nearby Chipata 60 years ago and has lived most of his life in the Luangwa Valley.
 With an intimate knowlege of the area he has some understanding of the complex issues that surround community, conservation and wildlife.
-He is the son of the late Norman carr, a well known and respected conservationist. he has travelled and worked widely in wildlife areas throughout Africa and has chose Luangwa as his home.
+He is the son of the late Norman Carr, a well known and respected conservationist.
+He has travelled and worked widely in wildlife areas throughout Africa and has chosen Luangwa as his home.

 Carol Van Bruggen-Kuhn - Treasurer

 Carol is a Certified Financial Planner, and a partner in the firm of Foord, Van Bruggen, Ebersole, and Pajak Financial Services in Sacramento, California and has been a consultant to business and professional clients for over 26 years.
 She has co-authored three financial books and is in the process of publishing another one about the plight of the African Elephant.
 She is on the board of Capital Public Radio, (a National Public Radio affiliate) and serves as treasurer.
 Carol is on the advisory board for the Endowment program of the Cheetah Conservation Society, She has served on numerous boards over the years and first travelled to Africa in 2001 returning to Zambia twice a year for over 14 years to support numerous projects throughout the country.

 Carol founded Africa Hope Fund (AHF) in 2008 and has served as its CEO since its inception.
 AHF supports conservation and education programs and its mission is to educate the next generation of young Africans to ensure their future by protecting their wildlife and natural resources